gbv/beaconspec/beacon.md

 # Link fields and construction

-Each link in a serialized BEACON dump is given in form of up to four fields:
+Each link in a serialized link dump is given in form of up to four fields:

 * source field,
 * optional qualifier field,
 * optional target field.

-From these fields, combined with the BEACON dump's [meta fields](#meta-fields), the full [link](#links) is constructed.
+From these fields, combined with the link dump's [meta fields](#meta-fields), the full [link](#links) is constructed.
 All field values MUST be [normalized](#string-normalization) before further processing.
 Missing optional fields MUST be set to the empty string.
 The full link is then